 A WORKING MOM, READY TO WORK FOR US!

-Nicole Akins Boyd is a wife, mother, volunteer, attorney, business women and teacher who believes in the goodness of people.
-She is rooted in the values of a local upbringing, but brings fresh ideas from her life experiences from both inside and outside our community.
-She believes in the power of teamwork, and understands the value of hard work.
-Nicole is willing to work with anyone, regardless of party, who has a good idea to move us forward!
-She wants to be your voice in the Senate, and needs your vote.
+Nicole Akins Boyd is a wife, mother, volunteer, attorney, businesswoman, and teacher who believes in the goodness of people.
+She is rooted in the values of a local upbringing but brings fresh ideas from her life experiences, both inside and outside our community.
+She believes in the power of teamwork and understands the value of hard work.
+Nicole is your family’s voice in the Senate and needs your vote!

 Nicole grew up in Oxford and Lafayette County and is a graduate of Oxford High School.
 As a child, her days after school were spent on the Oxford Square or traveling to homes with her mother, Joyce Akins, the Lafayette County Extension Home Economist, to help families in need.
 Her mother taught her the value of serving our district families and how service creates thriving communities.
 Nicole’s father, Noal Akins, was a longtime educator, coach, and later businessman and legislator from our district.
 To Nicole, he instilled the value of hard work, a winning attitude, and community service, through his service and dedication to our community.

 In the Senate

 Nicole Akins Boyd was honored to be elected to the Mississippi Senate, where she represents Lafayette and Panola Counties, in November of 2019.
 Nicole is completing her first term in the Mississippi Senate where she Chairs the Women, Children, and Families Task Force, and is the Vice-Chair of the Senate Universities and Colleges Committee.
 Nicole is a member of the Education, Insurance, Judiciary A, Technology, Tourism, Housing, and Finance Committees.
 Additionally, Nicole is the first freshman appointed in recent history to the Joint Legislative Budget Committee.